 AMCII Inaugural Workshop

-The ASU-Mayo Center for Innovative Imaging (AMCII) is a collaborative effort built upon >10 years’ collaboration between the faculty from the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) in ASU’s Ira A. Fulton Schools of Engineering (FSE) and the faculty from the Department of Radiology at Mayo Clinic Arizona.
+The ASU-Mayo Center for Innovative Imaging (AMCII) is a collaborative effort built upon >10 years’ collaboration between the faculty from the School of Computing and Augmented Intelligence (SCAI) in ASU’s Ira A. Fulton Schools of Engineering (FSE) and the faculty from the Department of Radiology at Mayo Clinic Arizona.
 Currently, the collaboration has been extended with faculty from ECEE, BMI, College of Health Solution, SBHSE, TPS, and faculty from the Department of Neurology, Department of Radiation Oncology at Mayo Clinic Arizona.

 The workshop was attended by 29 researchers including Center members and collaborators.
 Following the opening remarks, 15 participants presented short lightning talks including introduction and research interests.

 To facilitate team formation around common topics of interest, the workshop included breakup brainstorming sessions.
-The following topics were addressed: image informatics / analytics, interventional radiology, lung cancer therapy, and breast imaging radiogenomics, imaging acquisitions.
+The following topics were addressed: image informatics/analytics, interventional radiology, lung cancer therapy, breast imaging radiogenomics, imaging acquisitions.
 The groups will follow up with the meetings aimed at problem definition and proposed solutions leading to the origination of new research proposals.

 The closing statements were delivered by the two co-directors of the Center: Dr. Rahmi Oklu and Prof. Teresa Wu.